Period of Availability (POA)

-- Where a mobile worker reports for work, is informed that they are not required to undertake any duties for a specified period (albeit, they need to remain on site to answer calls and be ready to take up work), but is free to wait in the canteen or rest facility.
+- Where a mobile worker reports for work, are informed that they are not required to undertake any duties for a specified period (albeit, they need to remain on-site to answer calls and be ready to take up work), but is free to wait in the canteen or rest facility.

 - If the vehicle breaks down and the mobile worker is told how long it will take to be rescued.

 - Unless doing some other work (e.g. navigating), a relief driver who is travelling as a passenger would count this time as a period of availability.
 This time (or a part of it) could also be counted as a break but would need to be recorded as such.